-Consider a robot moving in a partitioned environment, such as the one shown in Fig. 1 left and represented schematically in Fig. 2.
-We assume that the robot is programmed with a small set of feedback control primitives allowing it to move inside each region and from one region to an adjacent region.
+Consider a robot moving in a partitioned environment, such as the one shown in Fig. 1 left.
+We assume that the robot is programmed with a small set of feedback control primitives allowing it to move inside each region and from a region to its adjacent one.
 We make the natural assumption that these control primitives are not completely reliable.
 In other words, if at a given region a control primitive designed to take the robot to a specific adjacent region is used, it is possible that the robot will instead transition to a different adjacent region.
-We also assume that the success / failure rates of such controllers are known.
+We also assume that the success/failure rates of such controllers are known.
 In a particular application, these rates can be determined experimentally, or with a combination of experiments and simulations, as we discuss later in the paper.
 We consider the following problem: